wp-plugins/push-notifications-for-wp/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Send push notifications to iOS, Android, and Fire OS devices when you publish a new post.
+Without paying fees as it does not use third-party servers.

 == Description ==